-Using the 3D OCT, which also has a built in camera, our optometrists can take both a digital photograph and a three dimensional cross sectional scan of the back of your eye in just one sitting.
+Using the 3D OCT our optometrists can take a digital photograph and a three dimensional cross sectional scan of the back of your eye in just one sitting.
 This allows us to instantly diagnose a number of common conditions.

 The scan is non-invasive, painless, simple and quick.
 What’s more, the software can automatically detect even the most subtle changes to the retina with every eye test you take.
 This gives you an invaluable on-going record of the health and condition of your eyes.